Tensions between the US and North Korea are high

 After the failed Bay of Pigs invasion in 1961, relations had only grown colder between the US and communist allies Cuba and the Soviet Union.
 In an attempt to deter the US from attempting another invasion, Soviet Premier Nikita Khrushchev and Cuban Prime Minister Fidel Castro planned to bring Soviet nuclear missiles to Cuba.

 While President Donald Trump has thus far kept his remarks regarding North Korea short, they’ve packed a punch.
 When Kennedy chose to address the nation on October 22, 1962, regarding Soviet missile sites being constructed in Cuba, he took a slightly more verbose approach.

 You can view part of his speech in the Instagram video above.
 Intelligence had started coming in days earlier, marking the beginning of the crisis behind the scenes.
 Kennedy’s speech made it the public’s collective nightmare.

-more surveillance, called for bolstered defenses at Guantanamo Bay and asked Khrushchev to stop threatening the US.
+Kennedy also ordered more surveillance, called for bolstered defenses at Guantanamo Bay and asked Khrushchev to stop threatening the US.
 As is often the case, asking firmly didn’t do much.
 The Soviets called the quarantine aggressive and accused the US of meddling.
 A US reconnaissance plane was shot down over Cuba, and the military eventually went to DEFCON 2.

 The threat of nuclear war, for good reason, makes tensions run incredibly high.
 While there are very few exact details that map out onto both the Cuban Missile Crisis and the current concerns about North Korea, the same fear runs through both.